 Meanwhile, in your taxable account, you might favor tax-efficient investments that you intend to hang onto for the long haul, such as stock index mutual funds, exchange-traded stock index funds, tax-managed stock funds and long-term individual stock holdings.
 These investments will tend to generate modest annual tax bills and, when there are taxes to be paid, they will typically be paid at the long-term capital gains rate.

 What about index funds that invest in foreign stocks?
 If you hold these in a taxable account, some of the dividends received by the fund may not be qualified, and hence you’ll have to pay taxes at the income-tax rate.
 On the other hand, by holding international stock index funds in your taxable account, you benefit from the fund’s credit for foreign taxes paid—a benefit that’s lost if you hold the fund in a retirement account.

 For your taxable account, you might also favor tax-free municipal bonds, especially if you are a conservative investor and you’re in a high tax bracket.
 Even Treasury bonds have lately looked like a reasonable holding for a taxable account.
-As of 2021, with Treasury yields at 2% or less, the bonds wouldn’t trigger a big federal income tax bill if they were held in a taxable account, plus the interest would be exempt from taxes at the state level.
+As of the start of 2022, with Treasury yields at 2% or less, the bonds wouldn’t trigger a big federal income tax bill if they were held in a taxable account, plus the interest would be exempt from taxes at the state level.

 Our Humble Opinion: Don’t let your mix of retirement and taxable money drive your asset allocation.
 Yes, it makes sense to hold tax-inefficient investments in your retirement accounts and tax-efficient investments in your taxable account.
 But if, say, you are young and inclined to put much of your money in stock index funds, you’ll likely end up holding these tax-efficient funds in your retirement accounts—and there’s nothing wrong with that.